chriswang095/us-climate-change-dashboard/data/ghg-emissions/README.md

-This folder contains raw GHG emission data by state, transformed from wide to long format via Python script for SQL database ingestion.
+This folder contains raw GHG emission data for all 50 US states and the District of Columbia, transformed from wide to long format via Python script for SQL database ingestion.